Botox injection for migraine does NOT hurt as much as the pain phase itself!

 They say that the spread of toxins away from the injection site may create these symptoms: overall body muscle weakness, double or blurred vision, drooping eyelids, loss of voice, trouble speaking, loss of bladder control, trouble breathing and trouble swallowing.

-And what about food poisoning - isn’t that what botulism is?
-Oh wait here it is - botox injection for migraine can also cause flu like symptoms as side effects.
+And what about food poisoning... isn’t that what botulism is?
+Botox injection for migraine can also cause flu like symptoms as side effects.

 No. Not all neurologists deal with migraines.

-In Australia you need a GP's referral letter to see a neurologist that performs botulinum toxin injections.
-If you can find one that specializes in Botox for migraine headaches.
 It took me four years and it wasn't until I was crying and almost screaming in desperation at my GP's office that I finally got a referral to Dr. Ng.
 True story!
-Now there is a 3 month waiting list.

 Dr. Ng has also written a number of articles.
 This one on botulinum toxin treatment and injections is about its use in neurological disorders.